PGI Release 2017 Information

 Complete details are included in the PGI Release Notes.

-Your support service information is summarized on your PIN management page.
+Your support service information is summarized on your license management page.
+PGI licenses are identified by a product identification number or PIN.
 Click any PIN in the list for information about that PIN including support expiration date, release number and current license keys.
-Note that current release licenses use the support expiration date as the date of the newest release the license will support.
-If your support is current you will not need to generate a new license for a new release.
-A release for example, 10.5, which came out May 8, 2010, has a release version date of 2010.0501 (the first day of May).
-A license with support expiration date of June 14, 2011, will have a license with a FEATURE or PACKAGE line value of 2011.0614.
-This license should work with the 10.5 release, along with all releases that are released on or before June 30, 2010.
+Note that license key files use the support expiration date to determine the latest release or version supported.
+If your support is current you will not need to generate a new license key for a new release.
+A license with support expiration date of June 14, 2011, will have a license key with an INCREMENT or PACKAGE line value of 2011.0614.
+This license key should work with all releases issued on or before June 14 2011.

 The PGI Support Service entitles the subscriber to new licenses for new releases.
 Typically, support is valid for one year from date of purchase.
 New license purchases include 30 days of support service.
-If you did not purchase support when you purchased your license, or if your support has expired, you can qualify for the current relase by bringing your suport current.
-You may also wish to read the PGI Support Service Agreement.
+If you did not purchase support when you purchased your license, or if your support has expired, you can qualify for the current release by bringing your support current.
+Contact PGI Support Service Agreement.